trevhud/concier/README.md

-# TravelAgentAI
+# Concier

-Travel Agent AI that can search flights, book flights, cancel flight bookings using OpenAI, LangChain, and Duffel API.
+AI Concierge service that can search flights, book flights, cancel flight bookings using OpenAI, LangChain, and Duffel API.

 ## Installation